tusharad/langchain-hs/docs/docs/getting-started/quick_start.md

 `Message` constructor takes 3 parameters:
 1. `role`: The role of the message sender (System, User, Assistant).
 2. `content`: The content of the message (Text).
-3. `metadata`: Optional metadata for the message (A type containing a optinal name and optional list of toolnames) (Currently unstable).
+3. `messageData`: Optional metadata for the message (A type containing an optional name and optional list of tool calls).
 4. `defaultMessageData`: A default value for the metadata, which can be used if no specific metadata is provided.

 `chat` takes a `NonEmpty` list of `Message` as input.
 The `NonEmpty` type ensures that the list is not empty, which is important for chat history.